 In the current Topological trigger, the main limitation relevant to this study is the number of optical fibre inputs per FPGA, which can be up to a maximum of 80 links.
-This means that in terms of connectivity, at least, the current module would be suitable for TOPO1 and TOPO2 in the above strawman model.
+This means that in terms of connectivity at least, the current module would be suitable for TOPO1 and TOPO2 in the above strawman model.
 However, it would not be able to provide the full functionality needed for TOPO3, so some algorithms could not be performed in the exhaustive version described above.
 This note does not address the internal resources required to perform the range of algorithms, but it may also be that the current FPGAs are not powerful enough for the more demanding load coming from the Phase-1 FEXes.

-It is possible to conceive of a reduced version of TOPO3 to illustrate the compromises needed to use the current module in Phase-1, as shown below:

-The main reason why input becomes critical in the strawman arrangement is the large number of EM, TAU and Jet fibres.
-The original concept of low/high priority TOBs on the EM and TAU links has recently been superseded by the expectation that there will be a full sorting algorithm taking place in the eFEX.
-It will hopefully be guaranteed that the top 7 TOBs will appear on the first fibre.
-Moreover, it is likely that on most events, the second fibre will contain no TOBs, as they will all fit onto the first fibre.
-Studies have shown that the rate of overflows are small, and provided that these overflows are flagged, the second fibre can be omitted.
+It is possible to conceive of a reduced version of TOPO3 to illustrate the compromises needed to use the current module in Phase-1.
+The main reason why input becomes crucial in the strawman arrangement is the large number of EM, TAU and Jet fibres.
+It is likely that on most events, the second fibre will contain no TOBs, as they will all fit onto the first fibre.
+So, provided overflow is flagged, the second fibre can be omitted.
 Note that this is particularly true for TAU TOBs - indications from the current system are that multiplicities likely to cause overflow of Tau TOBs at the thresholds deemed useful for physics are essentially non-existent.
-So in the revised version, we omit EM2 and TAU2, which reduces the necessary FPGA to FPGA connectivity to a more reasonable level.